FFAR Grant Improves Soil Health and Increases Farm Sustainability

 AMES and WASHINGTON (April 1, 2019) – Midwestern farms produce a quarter of the world’s corn and soybeans, yet this bounty drains nutrients from the soil, reducing future yields.
-The Foundation for Food and Agriculture Research (FFAR) awarded a $746,204 Seeding Solutions Grant to Iowa State University to improve soil health through prairie strips.
+The Foundation for Food & Agriculture Research (FFAR) awarded a $746,204 Seeding Solutions Grant to Iowa State University to improve soil health through prairie strips.
 The FFAR grant has been matched with funding from Iowa State University, Roeslein Alternative Energy, Iowa Agriculture Water Alliance and the Walton Family Foundation for a total $1.49 million investment.

 Corn and soybean crops are crucial to supplying affordable and nutritious food.
 However, the nutrient depletion caused by corn and soybean production reduce future yields, which undermines long-term farm sustainability and profitability.
 In fact, soil erosion costs the agriculture industry about $44 billion annually and increases production costs by about 25 percent each year.